itaifrenkel/river_crossing_puzzle/readme.md

 <br>

-In order for the wisdom to deterministically use the tool, we change the task description to be explicit about it.
+In order for The Wisdom to deterministically use these tools, we change the task description to be explicit about it.

 ```